 - a.
 That if an International Council Meeting of ELSA is cancelled, a financial report shall be prepared and submitted to the International Board containing information about all income and expenditure incurred divided into the different bookable options during the registration process; and - b.
-Any reimbursements must be made separately on the basis of the different bookable options during the registration process.
+Any reimbursements to participants must be calculated separately on the basis of the different bookable options during the registration process.